-As a requirement of the Rules made under the Real Estate Services Rules, the ELPR may be satisfied by achieving a level 7 or higher on each of the four components (reading, writing, speaking and listening) of the Canadian English Language Proficiency Index Program - General (CELPIP-G) test on the same test score report (scores from multiple test attempts cannot be combined.
+As a requirement of the Real Estate Services Act, the ELPR is satisfied by achieving a level 7 or higher on each of the four components (reading, writing, speaking and listening) of the Canadian English Language Proficiency Index Program - General (CELPIP-G) test on the same test score report.
+Scores from multiple test attempts cannot be combined.
 Please note: The ELPR can only be met with the CELPIP-General exam.
 You cannot use the CELPIP-LS exam because it only tests two of the four components, Listening and Speaking, and will not meet the ELPR criteria.

-- Graduation from a recognized university Bachelor's degree or higher degree program at an accredited university, college or technical institute at which English is the primary language of instruction.
+- hold a conferred Bachelor's degree or higher degree (e.g., Master’s degree) from an accredited university, college or technical institute at which English is the primary language of instruction; or

-The Real Estate Services Act also requires that every applicant for a licence be of “good reputation”.
-General business and personal reputation, in addition to criminal convictions and charges under the Criminal Code of Canada, contraventions to Federal or Provincial statutes, or previous discipline by a professional body, and a past refusal, suspension, or cancellation of a license under real estate, insurance, mortgage broker or securities legislation will all be reviewed when considering an applicant’s “good reputation”.
-If you have concerns about your eligibility for licensing as it relates to good reputation, you may want to review BCFSA's Good Reputation Guidelines before registering in a licensing course.
+The Real Estate Services Act also requires that every licensee is of “good reputation”.
+General business and personal reputation, past and current criminal charges, convictions of an offence, contraventions to Federal or Provincial statutes, previous discipline by a professional body, and a past refusal, suspension, or cancellation of a license under real estate, insurance, mortgage broker or securities legislation will all be reviewed when considering an applicant’s reputation.
+If you have concerns about your eligibility for licensing as it relates to good reputation, you may want to review BCFSA's Good Reputation, Suitability and Fitness guidelines before registering in a licensing course.

 Students should also note that all of the Real Estate Division’s courses have some level of mathematical calculations required.
 This course has material that contains detailed financial calculations which require a financial calculator.